ingben/2016-sans-holiday-hack-challenge/README.md

 ### 6) How did you open each terminal door and where had the villain imprisoned Santa?

-* Terminal in House 2
+* Terminal in Elf House 2
  * Realize via `sudo -l` that you can do `tcpdump` and `strings` as user `itchy`
  * A simple `strings` call gives you part 1: `santasli`
  * A `strings` call with `-e l` (for 16bit little endian) gives you part 2: `ttlehelper`
  * `tcpdump` helps to understand what traffic was captured and gives you a hint to the endianess thing

+* Terminal 1 in the Workshop
+ * Do a `find` to learn the directory structure
+ * Do `find . -iname '*for_*' -print0 | xargs -0 cat` to access the password

+* Terminal Santa's Office
+ * Use a transcript of Wargames / YoutTube to give the correct answers

 ## Part 4: My Gosh...
 It's Full of Holes